 A merger or acquisition can be a hazardous road to short-term gain and long-term frustration, or a smooth drive to gainful expansion, increased market share, and prosperity.
-Merging right requires more than the understanding of legalities and the signing of contracts.
-Failures happen within these transactions, too - small stumbles that lead to big pitfalls.
+Merging right requires more than the understanding of legalities and the signing of contracts; it requires a full branch network strategy and transformation.

-This is a turbulent time in the financial and retail industries, with many changes as a result of the pandemic.
 Financial institutions have to be careful.
 A merger or acquisition has the potential to push consumers away toward a competitor.
 In fact, consumers are three times more likely to switch financial service providers when their current provider merges or is acquired by another financial institution.